Azathothas/Stars/README.md

 - [next-hat/nanocl](https://github.com/next-hat/nanocl) – Work in progress distributed system that simplifies the orchestration of containers and virtual machines.
 - [ngrok/ngrok-rust](https://github.com/ngrok/ngrok-rust) – Embed ngrok secure ingress into your Rust apps with a single line of code.
 - [nicolaiunrein/cargo-get](https://github.com/nicolaiunrein/cargo-get) – Query package information from Cargo.toml files in a script-friendly way.
+- [nik-rev/countryfetch](https://github.com/nik-rev/countryfetch) – A Command-line tool similar to Neofetch for obtaining information about your country
 - [nikolassv/bartib](https://github.com/nikolassv/bartib) – A simple timetracker for the command line.
 It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
 - [nix-community/comma](https://github.com/nix-community/comma) – Comma runs software without installing it. [maintainers=@Artturin,@burke,@DavHau]
 - [nix-community/hydra-check](https://github.com/nix-community/hydra-check) – check hydra for the build status of a package [maintainer=@makefu,@Artturin,@bryango]